Western Azerbaijan (irredentist concept): Demographic basis

 Until the mid-fourteenth century, Armenians had constituted a majority in Eastern Armenia.
 At the close of the fourteenth century, after Timur's campaigns, Islam had become the dominant faith, and Armenians became a minority in Eastern Armenia.
 After centuries of constant warfare on the Armenian Plateau, many Armenians chose to emigrate and settle elsewhere.
-Following Shah Abbas I's massive relocation of Armenians and Muslims in 1604–05, their numbers dwindled even further.
+Following Shah Abbas I's massive deportation (see Great Surgun) of predominantly Armenians in 1604–05, their numbers dwindled even further.

-Some 80% of the population of Iranian Armenia were Muslims (Persians, Turkics, and Kurds) whereas Christian Armenians constituted a minority of about 20%.
+In 1829 some 80% of the population of Erivan Khanate, part of Iranian Armenia, were Muslims (Persians, Turkics, and Kurds) whereas Christian Armenians constituted a minority of about 20%.
 As a result of the Treaty of Gulistan (1813) and the Treaty of Turkmenchay (1828), Iran was forced to cede Iranian Armenia (which also constituted the present-day Republic of Armenia), to the Russians.

 After the Russian administration took hold of Iranian Armenia, the ethnic make-up shifted, and thus for the first time in more than four centuries, ethnic Armenians started to form a majority once again in one part of historic Armenia.
 The new Russian administration encouraged the settling of ethnic Armenians from Iran proper and Ottoman Turkey.
 As a result, by 1832, the number of ethnic Armenians had matched that of the Muslims.
-Anyhow, it would be only after the Crimean War and the Russo-Turkish War of 1877–1878, which brought another influx of Turkish Armenians, that ethnic Armenians once again established a solid majority in Eastern Armenia.
+Only after the Crimean War and the Russo-Turkish War of 1877–1878, which brought another influx of Turkish Armenians, were ethnic Armenians once again the solid majority in Eastern Armenia.
 Nevertheless, the city of Yerevan remained having a Muslim majority up to the twentieth century.
 According to the traveller H. F. B. Lynch, the city of Erivan was about 50% Armenian and 50% Muslim (Tatars i.e. Azeris and Persians) in the early 1890s.